 What’s not included in the price?

 You’ll have to dig your own wallet to pay for these:

 - Flight ticket (around RM2,800 round trip depending on which part of the country you go)

 - Accommodation (some accommodations will be arranged by the employers while you will need to find the accommodations yourself for some.
-However, you’ll have to pay the weekly rent yourself.
-In Santa Cruz Beach Boardwalk, the accommodation is provided for W&T participants at no charge.
-However, there are not many choices that have this benefit.)
+However, you’ll have to pay the weekly rent yourself.)

 Totaling the amount, you will roughly be spending RM8,000-10,000 or even slightly more before even boarding the plane.

 In some parts of the country especially on the West Coast, it can be cold even in the summer.

 The best example would be Santa Cruz Beach Boardwalk, where the night can reach 10 degrees Celsius with a bone-chilling sea breeze all the time.

 Sometimes it left me wondering why I chose here in the first place… Seriously.

 So be sure to check the temperature and climate before you go.
 Just Google it, it’s not a difficult task at all.
 You don’t wanna mess up your summer.